Home » Recipe Index » Dessert » Cake » Banana Cake with Cream Cheese Frosting

 In a bowl, whisk together flour, baking powder, baking soda, cinnamon, and salt.

-In a large bowl, using an electric hand mixer on medium speed, cream together softened butter, brown sugar, and white sugar until well combined.
-This should take about 2 minutes.
+In a large bowl, using an electric hand mixer on medium speed, cream together softened butter, brown sugar, and white sugar.

 Add mashed bananas, milk, oil, eggs, and vanilla extract to the creamed butter and sugar.
 Mix until well combined.